freesoft/UIUC-MCSDS-bookmark/README.md

 # Contributions
-If you want to contribute to this repo, plese open pull request and I'll merge it once checked.
+If you want to contribute in this repo, plese open pull request and I'll merge it once checked.